Make It Amazing

 That is why “amazing” is not fantasy language.
 It is the only coherent destination.
 A civilization that can prevent homelessness but does not, reduce overwork but does not, protect children but does not, and organize beauty and abundance but does not, is not realistic.
 It is unfinished.

 Many people have lived so long inside fear, blame, shame, grief, and survival logic that a truly better world can sound unrealistic at first.
 That is not proof that amazing is naive.
 It is proof that Civilization 1.0 trained us to expect too little from life and too little from each other.
+We have been conditioned to accept profound systemic failure as normal baggage, using numbness just to survive it.
 We do not move forward by finding new people to hate.
-We move forward by telling the truth, repairing what we can, and building a world that no longer depends on passing pain downstream.
+We move forward by telling the truth, repairing what we can, grieving what we cannot repair, and building a world that no longer depends on passing pain downstream.

 How amazing begins